-- Delivering RHE in a sensitive way
+- Delivering RSHE in a sensitive way

-- Modelling positive attitudes to RHE
+- Modelling positive attitudes to RSHE

 - Monitoring progress

 - Responding to the needs of individual pupils

+- Responding appropriately to pupils whose parents wish them to be withdrawn from the nonstatutory components of RSHE

-It is important that RHE is taught by staff trained and eager to teach RHE just like any other subject.
-If staff have concerns about teaching RHE they should speak to their line manager, but it is an expectation that all staff will promote the values and ethos of the curriculum.
+It is important that RSHE is taught by staff trained and eager to teach RSHE just like any other subject.
+If staff have concerns about teaching RSHE they should speak to their line manager, but it is an expectation that all staff will promote the values and ethos of the curriculum.